unode/deep-learning-intro/_episodes/02-keras.md

 > ## Create the neural network
 >
-> Using the code snippets above define a keras model with 1 hidden layer with
+> With the code snippets above, we defined a keras model with 1 hidden layer with
 > 10 neurons and an output layer with 3 neurons.
 >
 > * How many parameters does the resulting model have?